butlerx/wetty/docs/atoz.md

 ### Activating your service

-The you can enable and start your service.
+Then you can enable and start your service.

 ```bash
 systemctl --user enable --now wetty